 What is most important when you decide to be a designer?
-These 10 things you need to sell gift baskets will get you going in the right direction.
+These 10 things you need to sell gift baskets will point you in the right direction.

 The time is right